Celebrating 29 Years of Preservation!

 The conductor’s bunk needed a major upgrade.
 Chapter member Heidi Lupinacci constructed a whole new and comfortable cushion.

 We were suddenly in a deadline situation.
-The New York City Transit Museum wanted to display our caboose as an exhibit at their museum.
-The idea was to have the caboose at the NYCTM in the Court Street subway station in Brooklyn to coincide with the LIRR 175th Anniversary celebration.
+The New York Transit Museum wanted to display our caboose as an exhibit at their museum.
+The idea was to have the caboose at the NYCM in the Court Street subway station in Brooklyn to coincide with the LIRR 175th Anniversary celebration.
 The heat was on to finish on time.

 We needed to replace the windows which were covered in graffiti.
 The center photo shows members